ggljzr/cursesWeather/README.md

 api key and locations is read from config.toml (see config.toml.example)

-TODO: desperately needs better error handling, could use some refactoring
+TODO: desperately needs better error handling, could use some refactoring, rewrite to python3